 Methods to reduce fleet fuel spend generally fall into three main categories.
 A fleet manager may reduce fleet mileage, improve fuel economy and purchase at a lower price.
 There are multiple strategies available within each category.
-The best strategies will vary by fleet.
-The most effective strategies are actionable recommendations that actively involve and engage stakeholders.
+The best strategies will vary by fleet, but the most effective ways are actionable recommendations that engage stakeholders.

 1. Vehicle selection (improve fuel economy)

 A fleet vehicle must first functionally serve a purpose.
 Among vehicles that fit job needs, look to reduce size and weight, and consider more fuel-efficient vehicles and even alt-fuel models.

 2. Use apps to identify best value (purchase at a lower price)

 There are apps available, such as Donlen’s mobile apps, that can direct a driver to the lowest fuel price in an area.
 The best apps direct drivers to the best value by considering both price and distance from vehicle location to fueling station.

 Planning that ensures more direct routes, eliminates unnecessary stops, and routes drivers around delays and road closures can reduce mileage considerably.